Alluxio/alluxio/docs/en/deploy/Running-Alluxio-On-a-Cluster.md

 Once the worker is stopped,the master will flag the worker as lost after a predetermined timeout value (configured by master parameter `alluxio.master.worker.timeout`).
-The master will consider the worker as "lost", and no longer consider it as part of the cluster.
+The master will consider the worker as "lost", and no longer include it as part of the cluster.

 ### Update Master-side Configuration